-Alabama winner may not take office until 2018
+Alabama's Doug Jones may not take office until 2018

 The vice president, in his role as president of the Senate, typically swears in new senators.
 A surrogate can be designated, should he become unavailable to perform this duty.
 He will administer the oath, in which the senator-elect promises to "support and defend the Constitution."

-Once the oath is taken, Alabama will have a new senator.
+Once the oath is taken, Jones will officially be a senator.

+Note: An earlier version of this story was published before the election Tuesday.